A good photograph is knowing where to stand – Ansel Adams

 - Check camera memory to hold more photos (have the last bunch been downloaded?)

 - When starting to take photos always check focus, lighting and framing by having a quick peak on the preview screen

-- Lastly, it may be worthwhile investing in a good SLR, compact or my favorite a Fixed lense cameras ($$$ but very cool) if site photo reporting is going to be a regular office routine.
+- Lastly, it may be worthwhile investing in a good SLR, compact or my favourite a fixed lens cameras ($$$ but very cool) if site photo reporting is going to be a regular office routine

 We would like to leave you with this great time lapse video of the World Trade Center construction, hope you enjoy and please feel free to leave any comments or tips below that you have found helpful or would like to pass on.
 Happy picture taking!